a2o/snoopy/README.md

-If you wish to monitor only certain applications you can do so through the LD_PRELOAD environmental variable - simply set it to the full path to snoopy.so shared library before starting the application.
+If you wish to monitor only certain applications you can do so through the LD_PRELOAD environmental variable - simply set it to the full path to libsnoopy.so shared library before starting the application.

 Example: